Zuntan03/EasyWan22/README_en.md

 Currently, documentation updates haven't caught up.

+### 2025/08/18

+- Added a sample of the `CumshotAesthetics` preset assisted by prompts.
+	- Japanese instructions are automatically converted to three-language prompts (Japanese, English, and Chinese).

 ### 2025/08/17

 - Made it possible to toggle the entire post-processing on/off with `Enable PostProcess`.